apache icon

 Some further historical details can be found in the Wikipedia articles on TeX, and LaTeX.

-Introductory information: arrowup Before deciding whether to obtain a copy of the latest installation DVD (known as the TeX Collection ---see details on the `Installation DVD' below), those curious about the TeX system may wish to read some general articles, for example, LaTeX--an introduction (by Unwalla 2006), or What is TeX?, or Starting out with TeX, or The levels of TeX, or Begining LaTeX (by Peter Flynn 2011).
+Introductory information: arrowup Before deciding whether to install a TeX system (see the `Installation' section below) you may wish to read some general articles on the subject; for example, LaTeX--an introduction (by Unwalla 2006), or What is TeX?, or Starting out with TeX, or The levels of TeX, or Begining LaTeX (by Peter Flynn 2011).

-Some relevant `overview' TeX articles have appeared in the Notices of the American Mathematical Society, as follows:
+Some interesting `overview' TeX articles have appeared in the journal Notices of the American Mathematical Society, as follows:

 --- Downes M (Mar 2002) TeX and LaTeX2e